 Another method of doing this, is to add ‘CardType’ to the ‘Where’ clause, but then to click on the ‘Conditions’ button.
 Next enter the equal sign and add in ‘Variables’ from the column that appears.
 This will create another box called ‘Query – Selection Criteria’ where you can select from the drop-down either customer, vendor, or lead.
 Now whenever you execute the query, you will be prompted with the selection criteria so that you can further filter the variables.
 This is where clause is quite useful because it can also enable users to specify a date range, or even a value less than or equal or greater than of equal to operations.

 In the above query example, you can further enhance it by using the ‘Sort By’ clause.
 Add the ‘Balance’ field to the ‘Sort By’ clause to sort your queried report by customer balance in ascending order.
 You could insert ‘DESC’ after ‘Balance’ field in the ‘Sort By’ clause to change the account balance by the highest dollar amount to the lowest.

 If you’d like to save your query for future use, SAP Business One gives you that option.
 Just click the save button in the ‘Query Preview’ window, name it with something descriptive like ‘Business Partner Balances’, then add it to a category.
 To access it in the future, go to Tools, Queries, Query Manager, then the folder you put it in to access the query.

 There’s a lot more to learn about queries in SAP Business One, but this example provides an entry level overview of how they can help you leverage your data for the purposes of decision making.
-If you’d like to learn more about query generation in SAP Business One, watch our recent video demonstration in SAP Business One hosted by none other than Carl Lewis, SAP Business One Ambassador at Vision33.
+If you’d like to learn more about query generation in SAP Business One and access many other useful SAP Business One resources, watch our recent video demonstration in SAP Business One hosted by none other than Carl Lewis, SAP Business One Ambassador at Vision33.